-I have always wanted some sort of motion simualtor for playing games, especially racing games and flight sims.
+I have always wanted some sort of motion simulator for playing games, especially racing games and flight sims.
 But once I got my first VR headset, that want became a need!

-At the time that I built this, metal work wasn’t an option so the simulator is built using wooden parts, a car seat, two wheelchair motors and the electronics (based on an Arduino).
+At the time that I built this, metalwork wasn’t really an option so the simulator is built using wooden parts, a car seat, two wheelchair motors and the electronics (based on an Arduino).

-So whats next?
-Well In the recent years I purchased a Mig welder and have actually made some attachments to my current seat to hold the HOTAS jotstick in place.
+So what’s next?
+Well In recent years I purchased a Mig welder and have actually made some attachments to my current seat to hold the HOTAS joystick in place.
 I keep looking at my seat and thinking that I could probably make a nice metal frame version now and also have a detachable section for mounting the foot pedals and steering wheel.
-Lets see what happens in the future 🙂
+Let’s see what happens in the future 🙂